 - Disadvantages: Extremely volatile market; digital currency wallet is unrecoverable; sustainability issues.

-Having multiple online payment options matters to consumers.
+Having multiple online payment options matters to ecommerce consumers.
 Each ecommerce payment system should be secure and integrate well with the platform used.